aws-samples/amazon-sagemaker-reusable-components/README.md

 ```

 This solution contains a [product template](cfn-templates/project-s3-fs-ingestion.yaml) which creates the following resources:
-- An S3 bucket to keep CodePipeline artifacts
+- An S3 bucket to store CodePipeline artifacts
 - A CodeCommit repository with project source code
 - An EventBridge rule to launch CodePipeline when project's CodeCommit repository is updated
 - A CodeBuild project to build the SageMaker pipeline